Come and Get Your Love: Real McCoy version

 In 1995, German Eurodance project Real McCoy released a cover version of "Come and Get Your Love", which was released in the United States in May 1995 by Arista Records as the third single from their North American debut album, Another Night (1995).
-It was produced by Douglas Carr, Per Adebratt and Tommy Ekman, and peaked at number 19 on the US Billboard Hot 100 and number-one on the Billboard Hot Dance Club Play chart in August of the same year.
-The accompanying music video was directed by American music video director Wayne Isham.
+It was produced by Douglas Carr, Per Adebratt and Tommy Ekman, and peaked at number 19 on the US Billboard Hot 100 and number-one on the Billboard Dance Club Play chart in August of the same year.
+The accompanying music video was directed by Wayne Isham.

 The B-side of the single was "Megablast", a song which had previously appeared on their 1994 album Space Invaders.
 North American releases of the single denoted it as a "bonus track not available on the album", as the song hadn't been released in that territory.
 It was later added to international releases of the Another Night album.